Binnish

 Binnish (بِنِّش, also spelled Binsh) is a city in northwestern Syria, administratively belonging to the Idlib Governorate, located just east of Idlib.
 Nearby localities include Kafriya and Maarrat Misrin to the northwest, al-Fu'ah to the north, Ta'um and Taftanaz to the northeast, Afs to the southeast and Sarmin to the south.
 According to the Syria Central Bureau of Statistics (CBS), Binnish had a population of 52,000 in the 2011 census.
 Its inhabitants are predominantly Sunni Muslim.

 The city is situated on a hill.
 The city name Binnish is mentioned in the Tablets of Ebla 2400 BC.
 The city is famous for olive, vine and fig trees besides its varied crops of all kinds.

+Syrian Civil War

+In response to the rebel assault on Idlib, government forces had reportedly launched a chlorine-bomb attack on Rebel-held Binnish, leaving dozens of people hospitalized.